Free ETF Report

 None of these ETFs directly hold physical uranium.
 However, URNM holds shares of the Sprott Physical Uranium Trust (U.UN), which stores physical U₃O₈.
 This gives URNM indirect exposure to the commodity itself, alongside its equity holdings in uranium mining companies.

-AUM figures and top holdings are updated monthly.
-Fund details such as expense ratios, inception dates, and index information are updated as changes occur.
-Holdings data is sourced from fund websites, fact sheets, and financial data providers.
+AUM figures and top holdings are refreshed regularly rather than on a fixed schedule — in practice every few days.
+Fund details such as expense ratios, inception dates and index information are updated as changes occur.
+The date shown at the top of the list is the last refresh.
+Holdings data is sourced from fund websites, fact sheets and financial data providers.

 Loading…